neetin1809/csharp-repository-pattern/README.md

 # Repository Pattern in c# and Entity Framework
 This is an example of Repository Pattern using _Entity Framework_

+Specail Type of Facade Pattern.

+In Entity Framework in MVC, controllers are directly interacting with the Entity Framework data context class and execute the queries to retrieve the data from the database.
+They also perform the INSERT, UPDATE, and DELETE operations using the data context and DbSet.
+The Entity Framework in turn talks with the underlying SQL Server database.

+# Drawback
+If two controller modify the same table, the information will be duplicated.
+Future Modification will be needed at two places

 File structure (the most relevant):
 * models
 * repositories